cs5331-waf/waf/README.md

 Tested using Python 3.6.4.
 Our web app spider which looks for input elements within the web application and crafts payloads to test the configuration of the server.

+Note: This WAF works only on Windows and not Linux.

 ### Requirements
 Below are the python packages required:
 * `werkzeug`